 How do I apply for the 30% ruling?

 Typically, the employer is responsible for applying for the 30% ruling on your behalf.
 This can be done directly with the Dutch Tax Office (Belastingdienst).
 The tax office will respond to your application within 10 weeks.
-IN Amsterdam also handles applications for the 30% ruling from companies that are registered sponsors within the IND’s highly skilled migrant scheme.
+IN Amsterdam team can advise on the ruling and guide you through the process.

 Can I apply or reapply if I start my own business?

 If you are employed in the Netherlands and have qualified for the 30% ruling, it is also possible to start your own business and keep the benefits of this scheme.
 To do so, the construction of the new business should be a BV or payroll company, of which you become a salaried employee.
 The BV or payroll company must then apply for the 30% ruling on your behalf.
 Keep in mind that you must sign an employment contract with the BV or payroll company within three months of leaving your previous employer in order to maintain your eligibility for the 30% ruling.